-For the home handyman, Ryobi 18v tools are excellent value.
+For the home handyman, Ryobi 18v tools are of excellent value.
 They have the biggest range and are well built.
 But occasionally the Ryobi lithium 18v batteries will fail to charge.

 If your Ryobi battery says fully charged but won’t work then you have an issue with the battery itself.
 This is not a common issue but can be frustrating and expensive if your batteries stop charging and are defective.